A moduli stack of tropical curves: Introduction

 We thank Dan Abramovich, Mattias Jonsson, Eric Katz, Oliver Lorscheid, Diane Maclagan, Steffen Marcus, Margarida Melo, Dhruv Ranganathan, and Filippo Viviani for several important discussions during the development of this article.
 We also thank Zhi Jin for catching an inaccuracy in an earlier version of Figure \ref{figure_M12stack}.

 Much of this article was written while the authors were participating in a SQuaRE at the American Institute of Mathematics.
 We thank AIM for hosting us and providing us with this unique opportunity.
 Parts of this project were also completed while R.~C., M.~C., and M.~U. were visiting the Fields Institute in Toronto, whose hospitality we gratefully acknowledge.
 The final revisions were undertaken when M.~U. was visiting the Max Planck Institute for Mathematics in the Sciences in Leipzig; he would like to thank his host Bernd Sturmfels.
 M.~C. and J.~W. were supported in part by NSA Young Investigators Grants.
 R.~C. gratefully acknowledges support from the Simons Foundation through Collaboration Grant 420720.
+Many thanks are also due to the anonymous referee(s) whose comments improved the paper in many ways.